Pelican House Mining Plc - Dealing by ex- Director; Notifiable Interest

 Dealings by an ex-Director; Acquisition of Notifiable Interest in Voting Rights

-Through Quetzal Securities Limited, a company controlled by him, Mark Jackson, FCA, MBA, whose resignation as Finance Director and as a Director of Pelican House Mining was recently announced, has this day through the market disposed of 6,750,000 (six million seven hundred-and-fifty thousand) ordinary shares of 0.1 pence Sterling each ("Shares) in the capital of the Company at a price of 0.5 pence Sterling per Share, representing 6.89 per cent of the issued Share capital of the Company.
-Mr. Jackson's remaining beneficial interest in the Company is 19,670,000 (nineteen million six hundred-and-seventy thousand) Shares or 20.07 per cent (previously 26,420,000 or 26.96 per cent).
+Through Quetzal Securities Limited, a company controlled by him, Mark Jackson, FCA, MBA, whose resignation as Finance Director and as a Director of Pelican House Mining was recently announced, has this day through the market sold 6,750,000 (six million seven hundred-and-fifty thousand) ordinary shares of 0.1 pence Sterling each ("Shares) in the capital of the Company at a price of 0.5 pence Sterling per Share, representing 6.89 per cent of the issued Share capital of the Company.
+Mr. Jackson's remaining beneficial interest in the Company is 12,920,000 (twelve million nine hundred-and-twenty thousand) Shares representing 13.18 percent of the issued Share capital (previously 19,670,000 or 20.07 per cent).

 Although Mr. Jackson has stepped down from his executive responsibilities and from his directorship of Pelican House Mining, this Share disposal is treated as "dealings by a Director" and is subject to the same restrictions and disclosure requirements as if he were still a Director of the Company.